netgroup-polito/frog4-gui/README_RUN.md

         $ cd [fg-gui]
         $ python manage.py runserver --d <configuration file>
 ```
+An example of configuration file is available [here](./config/default-config.ini).

 To connect to application write http://[IP]:[Port]/ on the url of the browser.